 OF THE STATE OF MONTANA

-In the matter of the adoption of New Rule I pertaining to certification of carbon sequestration equipment
+In the matter of the adoption of New Rule I pertaining to notification of application for permit to drill

 NOTICE OF PUBLIC HEARING ON PROPOSED ADOPTION

 To: All Concerned Persons

 1. On October 26, 2016, at 2:00 p.m., the Department of Natural Resources and Conservation and the Board of Oil and Gas Conservation will hold a public hearing at 2535 St. Johns Avenue, Billings, Montana, to consider the proposed adoption of the above-stated rule.

 2. The department will make reasonable accommodations for persons with disabilities who wish to participate in this rulemaking process or need an alternative accessible format of this notice.
 If you require an accommodation, contact the department no later than September 16, 2016, to advise us of the nature of the accommodation that you need.
 Please contact Jim Halvorson, Montana Board of Oil and Gas Conservation, 2535 St. Johns Avenue, Billings, MT 59102; telephone (406) 656-0040; fax (406) 655-6015; e-mail firstname.lastname@example.org.